-- 16.1 Request access to any data held about them. - 16.2 Prevent the processing of their data for marketing purposes. - 16.3 Ask to have inaccurate data amended. - 16.4 Prevent processing that is likely to cause damage or distress to themselves or anyone else.
+- (a) Request access to any data held about them (see also clause 15). - (b) Prevent the processing of their data for marketing purposes. - (c) Ask to have inaccurate data amended (see also clause 10). - (d) Prevent processing that is likely to cause damage or distress to themselves or anyone else.

-17.0 Data security
+13. Data security

-- 17.1 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - 17.2 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
-Personal data will only be transferred to people outside of Emerging Voices if they agree to comply with our procedures and policies or if he/she puts in place adequate measures him/herself. - 17.3 We will maintain data security by protecting the confidentiality, integrity and availability of the personal data, defined as follows: - (a) Confidentiality means that only people who are authorised to use the data can access it. - (b) Integrity means that personal data should be accurate and suitable for the purpose for which it is processed.
+- We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - 13.2 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
+Personal data will only be transferred to people outside of Emerging Voices if they agree to comply with our procedures and policies or if he/she puts in place adequate measures himself. - 13.3 We will maintain data security by protecting the confidentiality, integrity and availability of the personal data, defined as follows: - (a) Confidentiality means that only people who are authorised to use the data can access it. - (b) Integrity means that personal data should be accurate and suitable for the purpose for which it is processed.
 However, we are aware that we are reliant on Data Subjects to update us if their personal data changes. - (c) Availability means that authorised users should be able to access the data if they need it for authorised purposes.
-Personal data should therefore be stored on the cloud.
+Personal data should therefore be stored on York St John University's central computer system instead of individual PCs.

-Security procedures include:
+13.4 Security procedures include:

 - (a) Secure lockable desks and cupboards.
 Desks and cupboards should be kept locked if they hold confidential information of any kind.
 (Personal information is always considered confidential.) - (b) Methods of disposal.
 Paper documents should be shredded.
 Digital storage devices should be physically destroyed when they are no longer required. - (c) Equipment.
 Data users must ensure that individual monitors do not show confidential information to passers-by and that they log off their PC when it is left unattended. - (d) Digitally stored data.
 Data must be password protected and encrypted.
-Only appropriate Emerging Voices employees will have access to the folders in which the data is stored.
+Only Emerging Voices employees shall have access to the folders in which the data is stored.

-18.0 Disclosure and sharing of personal information
+14. Disclosure and sharing of personal information

-18.1 With the permission of the Data Subject we may disclose personal data about a Data Subject to that Data Subject's mental health support contact.
-In exceptional circumstances where we feel there is an imminent risk to the Data Subject or another person we may disclose personal data about a Data Subject to that Data Subject's mental health support contact without their permission.

-18.2 We may also disclose personal information if we are under a duty to disclose or share a Data Subject's personal data in order to comply with any legal obligation, or to protect the safety of our students, employees or others.
+- 14.1 With the permission of the Data Subject we may disclose personal data about a Data Subject to that Data Subject's mental health support contact.
+In exceptional circumstances where we feel there is an imminent risk to the Data Subject or another person we may disclose personal data about a Data Subject to that Data Subject's mental health support contact without their permission. - 14.2 We may also disclose personal information if we are under a duty to disclose or share a Data Subject's personal data in order to comply with any legal obligation, or to protect the safety of our students, employees or others.

-19.0 Dealing with requests for information made by people outside of Emerging Voices
+15. Dealing with requests for information made by people outside of Emerging Voices